-For the 2023-2024 school year, Sunrise School will cover all miscellaneous fees for every student.
+For the 2023-2024 school year, Sunrise will cover all miscellaneous fees for every student.

 Tuition fee does not include lunch or after-school program fees.

-You are welcome to read about our tuition assistance program for the 2023-2024 school year.
+You are welcome to read about our tuition reduction program for the 2023-2024 school year.
 Please click here for more information.